eunid/netID-docs/docs/sso/doc_sso_developer.md

 - **email_verified** - the verification status of the end user's email address
 - **address** - physical mailing address, containing informations on postal code (ZIP), city or town, steet address and country where the end user's address is located

 The availability of these claims may, however, vary depending on the end user's account provider; in such cases not supported claims are ignored and the client needs to handle this accordingly.

-!!! warning ""
+!!! danger "warning"
-    Claims that are not requested as essential are ignored, same holds true for scopes as they are by definition purely voluntary.
+    Claims that are **not** requested as essential are ignored, and the same applies to the scope, which is by definition purely voluntary.

 ## Example Endpoint Calls

 ### Authorize

 Requests to the authorize endpoint initiate the Single Sign-on processe,  clients identify themselves with their *client_id* and *redirect_uri* and specify which claims and scopes are to be requested.
 Some optional parameters are also supported.

-The netID Broker endpoint for authorize requests is https://broker.netid.de/authorize.
-All endpoints and supported OpenID Connect features are also available here: https://broker.netid.de/.well-known/openid-configuration
+The netID Broker endpoint for authorize requests is <https://broker.netid.de/authorize>.
+All endpoints and supported OpenID Connect features are also available here: <https://broker.netid.de/.well-known/openid-configuration>

 Sample Calls are provided given both easy readable as well as in valid URL encoding.
 The encoding needs to be used for the redirect_uri as well:

 #### Minimum Query

 SSO without requesting any additional data

 ```bash
 https://broker.netid.de/authorize?
     response_type=code&